MyOxygen/MyOxygen-Flutter-Libraries/README.md

 1. Clone this repository.
 2. Open a terminal and navigate to the `/MyOxgyen-Flutter-Libraries` folder, using `cd /path/to/repo/MyOxygen-FLutter-Libraries`.
 3. Still in terminal, run `flutter create --template=package [PACKAGE_NAME]`, replacing `[PACKAGE_NAME]` with the name of the package or library. **Note**: If you are creating a package that requires Android/iOS-specific code, run `flutter create --org uk.co.myoxygen --template=plugin [PACKAGE_NAME]`.
 This will create the separate `/android` and `/ios` folders, along with the `/example` folder, which should be used for example code implementing the plugin.
+4. Commit the new package as is.
+Mark it as "Initial Commit" (see [Commiting Package Changes](https://github.com/MyOxygen/MyOxygen-Flutter-Libraries#commiting-package-changes) on formatting a commit message).
+5. Open the `/.circleci/libraries_test_run.sh` script in a text editor.
+6. Add your library name (which should be the folder name) to the list of libraries created with the `declare -a libraries` command.
+7. Commit changes.
-4. Write code for your library!
+8. Write code for your library!

 ### Implementing custom packages